0%

 Where It Started

-SNND Events did not begin as an organization or a platform.
+SNND did not begin as an organization or a platform.
 It started as two students, DJ Sam and DJ Andy, volunteering to provide music for events at the Franklin Public Library.
-At the time, there was no long term plan or formal structure.
-The goal was simply to show up, help out, and make sure community events had the support they needed to run smoothly.
+There was no long term plan or formal structure.
+But the instinct behind it, that a community runs better when someone reliable shows up to support it, is the same reason we exist today: to build the events, technology, and systems that local institutions depend on.

 Those early library events mattered more than we realized at the time.
 Being the sole DJ group volunteering for library programs meant taking responsibility for public spaces, diverse audiences, and expectations set by adults who trusted us to deliver.
 Mistakes would have been visible.
 Preparation mattered.
 Reliability mattered.
 Those experiences quietly shaped how we approached every opportunity that followed.